ryanpeach/shell/README.md

 # If you want to use this zshrc file and other configs on your local!

-**I MAKE NO GUARENTEES, I ONLY TEST THIS ON MY OWN MACHINES!!!
-DO NOT TRY AT HOME.
-COULD CAUSE DATA LOSS.**

 Just make a `.zprofile` that looks like this

 ```bash